IAEA Resolution Condemns Iran for Not Cooperating With Nuclear Inspectors

 0:00

-The board of governors of the IAEA’s nuclear watchdog, which is meeting in Vienna, also called on the Iranian regime to explain why uranium particles had been found at two locations which Tehran has failed to declare as nuclear sites.
+The board of governors of the IAEA’s nuclear watchdog, meeting in Vienna, also called on the Iranian regime to explain why traces of uranium had been found at two locations that Tehran failed to declare as nuclear sites.

-The resolution, which the Associated Press has seen, was tabled by France, Germany and Britain, supported by the United States.
+The resolution, which The Associated Press has seen, was tabled by France, Germany, and Britain.

-Earlier this week Iranian Foreign Minister Abbas Araghchi told his French counterpart, Jean-Noël Barrot, the resolution would “complicate matters,” according to the Iranian Foreign Ministry’s Telegram channel.
+Earlier this week, Iranian Foreign Minister Abbas Araghchi told his French counterpart, Jean-Noël Barrot, that the resolution would “complicate matters,” according to the Iranian foreign ministry’s Telegram channel.

-Last week the director general of the IAEA, Rafael Grossi, visited Tehran, and two of its nuclear sites, and on Nov.
-20 he said Iran had taken “concrete steps” in the “right direction” regarding its nuclear program.
+Earlier this month, the director general of the IAEA, Rafael Grossi, visited Tehran and two of Iran’s nuclear sites, and on Nov.
+20, he said Iran had taken “concrete steps” in the “right direction” regarding its nuclear program.

-But in a quarterly report published on Nov.
-19 the IAEA said the Iranian regime had amassed a stockpile of enriched uranium which was more than 32 times the limit set by the 2015 Joint Comprehensive Plan of Action (JCPOA) nuclear deal.
+However, in a quarterly report published on Nov.
+19, the IAEA said the Iranian regime had amassed a stockpile of enriched uranium that was more than 32 times the limit set by the 2015 Joint Comprehensive Plan of Action nuclear deal.

-Iran’s total enriched uranium stockpile was estimated at 6,604.4 kilograms on Oct.
-26, up by 852.6 kilograms since the last quarterly report in August.
+Iran’s total enriched uranium stockpile was estimated on Oct.
+26 to be 6,604.4 kilograms, up by 852.6 kilograms since the last quarterly report in August.

 In recent years, Iran has increased its enrichment of uranium up to 60 percent purity, not far short of the 90 percent level required to be weapons-grade.